circlestarzero/EX-chatGPT/README.en.md

 - API call process displayed with an animation, similar to Bing
 - Conversation management with **load and chat** modes similar to ChatGPT web page layout
 - **Shortcut keys** for quickly selecting modes (`Tab`), line breaks (`Shift+Enter`), sending messages (`Enter`), and selecting message history (`up` and `down`), similar to a terminal.
-- Automatic **prompt completion** in Chat Mode with support for fuzzy search, pinyin search, and custom prompt selection.
+- Automatic **prompt completion** in `Chat Mode` with support for fuzzy search, pinyin search, and custom prompt selection.The project comes with prompt from [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts).
 ![promptCompletion](img/promptCompletion.gif)

 ## Installation